 Upcurve Business Services Pvt.
-Ltd. Announces Restructuring of its Senior Management Roles | Business
+Ltd. announces restructuring of its senior management roles | Business

 Besides offering the convenience of air travel, the company has also introduced hotels, taxis, buses, trains and Tax filing as additional service offerings to its customers and is in the process of integrating additional services into its portfolio. udChalo's booking offices are operated by Veterans/Veer Naris/Dependents from the Indian Armed Forces community.
 With a vision to make life simpler for our soldiers, the company stands true to its motto 'Service for Services'.
 The company has been awarded the SIDBI ET MSE Awards 2019 for the Best Employment Generating MSE in the Small-Services segment, the Entrepreneur India Award for the 'Travel startup of the year 2019' and has been recognized by Silicon India as one of the Top 10 OTA's (Online travel Agency) with a difference that it focuses on booking exclusive fares for the Indian Armed Forces, Paramilitary forces, Ex-servicemen and their Dependents.

 Now everyone can avail udChalo Services including flights, hotels and tax filing at affordable costs coupled with reliable customer service.
-Image: Vikash Tripathi - Chief Business Officer, udChalo; Col DB Tingre (Retd) - VP Defence Relations and Growth Units, udChalo and Vishnu Bhagwan - Chief Operating Officer, udChalo PWR PWR
+This story is provided by NewsVoir.
+ANI will not be responsible in any way for the content of this article.
+(ANI/NewsVoir)